-CLASS P ~ Bred and Owned - Each exhibitor may show one bred and owned animal in each of the following lots.
+CLASS Q~ Bred and Owned - Each exhibitor may show one bred and owned animal in each of the following lots.
 To qualify for bred and owned, animals must have been conceived when the dam was in the exhibitor's possession.
 All bred and owned animals need to be approved for the class by the superintendent.
-There will be no premiums for this class and awards are sponsored by the Arcadia FFA Alumni.
-Bred and owned heifer/cow class will be at the end of the female show, and bred and owned market animal will be at the end of the market show.
+There will be no premiums for this class.
+Bred and owned heifer/cow class will be at the end of the female show and bred and owned market animal will be at the end of market show.